michaelmouton/unbound/README.md

 This is a small project where I have configured Unbound as a simple recursive DNS server.
 I.e. any quaries made will be passed on to the authoritative DNS nameservers.

+The container is build on an Alpine Linux base, with additional packages installed from their repository.

+Every time the container is started from a cold state, it automatically updates the root.hints file.

 If you want to deploy you will have to build this container from source, so to speak.
 I do not provide images.

 ## Building and deploying on local hardware